 As part of the Allied D-Day landings of World War Two to invade France on June 6th, 1944 the seaborne landings on the beaches of Normandy (code-named Utah, Omaha, Gold, Juno and Sword beaches) were preceded around 5 hours earlier by a two-pronged night airborne assault by Allied paratroopers.
 American paratroopers from the 82nd “All American“ and 101st “Screaming Eagles” Airborne Divisions landed on the Eastern side (Cherbourg) of the invasion beaches and the British 6th Airborne Division and Canadian 1st Parachute Battalion landed on the Western side (Caen).
-The intention of these landings was to protect the flanks of the attack on the Normandy beaches and capture strategic points including bridges to keep the roads open deeper into France.
+The intention of these landings was to protect the flanks of the attack on the Normandy beaches and capture strategic points, including bridges to keep the roads open for troops to more easily penetrate deeper into France.

 From bases in Britain around 13,000 paratroopers were dropped over the invasion sites by around 800 Douglas C-47 Dakota transport aircraft and they were followed by an additional 4,000 troops who landed in approximately 500 gliders towed by Allied aircraft.
 Things did not go too well initially for the airborne assault.
 Troops were scattered all over the place, many landed in the wrong locations, many drowned in areas the Germans had deliberately flooded, others were injured or killed during the landing with a lot of their equipment lost.
 Some of the confusion was caused by German flak, low cloud, navigation errors and from dropping troops at incorrect altitudes.
 Despite the difficulties they faced, the paratroopers fought bravely and managed to achieve their primary objective of securing the flanks and caused a lot of chaos behind enemy lines.